 A period of 12 weeks or more is generally used to allow the bone to adapt to and secure the implant.
-After this period, the teeth or bridge will be made by the laboratory and Dr. Cirka, Dr. Meier, Dr. Jeon or Dr. Smith will secure them to the implants.
-Once the teeth are in place, you will have follow-up appointments with Dr. Cirka, Dr. Meier, Dr. Jeon or Dr. Smith as needed for regular dental cleanings on the implant is treated like a natural tooth.
+After this period, the teeth or bridge will be made by the laboratory and Dr. Cirka, Dr. Jeon or Dr. Mastrota will secure them to the implants.
+Once the teeth are in place, you will have follow-up appointments with Dr. Cirka, Dr. Jeon or Dr. Mastrota as needed for regular dental cleanings on the implant is treated like a natural tooth.

 Anyone with a missing tooth can be considered for dental implants.
 Age is not a consideration in implants.
 They have been successfully placed in young people as well as persons of very advanced age.
 A thorough assessment is necessary before beginning the process.
 This will include a complete medical history, an exam, x-rays, impressions (molds) of the teeth and gums, and usually a CT scan (a three-dimensional computerized x-ray for precision placement of your implant).
-After a careful evaluation, Dr. Cirka, Dr. Meier, Dr. Jeon, Dr. Smith or Dr. Brown (the gum doctor, or periodontist, we work with) will discuss the number and type of implants that would be best for your particular situation.
+After a careful evaluation, Dr. Cirka, Dr. Jeon, Dr. Mastrota or Dr. Brown (the gum doctor, or periodontist, we work with) will discuss the number and type of implants that would be best for your particular situation.
 Options for tooth replacement other than implants will also be presented.

 Good oral hygiene and a commitment to regular dental checkups are critical to the long-term success of dental implants.
-With the proven techniques and materials available today, the teamwork of Dr. Cirka, Dr. Meier, Dr. Jeon, Dr. Smith and Dr. Brown, and proper follow-up care, implants often outlast natural teeth.
+With the proven techniques and materials available today, the teamwork of Dr. Cirka, Dr. Jeon, Dr. Mastrota and Dr. Brown, and proper follow-up care, implants often outlast natural teeth.

 All surgical procedures hold some potential for complications.
 Implant surgery is generally considered a minor procedure of relatively low risk.
 Minor complications may occur which require additional treatment to correct.